prestontasoff/ESPM_112L_24/Week_8/Week_8_Walkthrough.md

 <a href="https://www.ebi.ac.uk/interpro/search/sequence/">https://www.ebi.ac.uk/interpro/search/sequence/</a>

 This option is the best if you have a protein that's really unusual and you want to find out exactly what it is.
+Interproscan uses a large suite of HMMs (probabilistic models that we won't go over in detail today)